 ResearchNow found that non-marketers “don’t appear to understand the role that data management and analysis have in driving many of the top activities by a marketing team.”
 (Chief Marketer)

 Anyone who has peered over the shoulder of any marketer would know that we are always searching and fine-tuning the right data to communicate our worth.
 The shift to a digital, all-trackable world has compelled us to put on our analytical hat.
-Most of us may be measured by the number of leads we bring in, but the metric that most teams fail to goal themselves on is impact inside the organization.
+Most of us may be measured by the number of leads we bring in.
+However, the metric that most teams fail to goal themselves on is impact inside the organization.

 There’s an overflow of articles written about how marketing teams should quantify their performance, but what’s not discussed is this critical phase of internal wrangling.
 My team recently introduced a version of the Net Promoter Score internally, against which we benchmark ourselves on a quarterly basis.